stevapple/swift-tencent-scf-runtime/README.md

 public typealias StringClosure = (Lambda.Context, String, @escaping (Result<String, Error>) -> Void) -> Void
 ```

-This design allows for additional event types as well, and such SCF implementation can extend one of the above protocols and provided their own `ByteBuffer` -> `In` decoding and `Out` -> `ByteBuffer` encoding.
+This design allows for additional event types as well, and such Lambda implementation can extend one of the above protocols and provided their own `ByteBuffer` -> `In` decoding and `Out` -> `ByteBuffer` encoding.

 ### Context

-When calling the user provided SCF function, the library provides a `Context` class that provides metadata about the execution context, as well as utilities for logging and allocating buffers.
+When calling the user provided Lambda function, the library provides a `Context` class that provides metadata about the execution context, as well as utilities for logging and allocating buffers.

 ```swift
 public final class Context {